JCGE Documentation

 Text

-drawer.text(text, position, fontSize, font, style, color, opacity, camera);
+drawer.text(text, position, fontSize, font, style, color, opacity, camera, align, baseline);

 drawer.textWidth(text, fontSize, font, style); // returns number